Your Complete Guide to Biodiversity Net Gain: Metrics, Plans and Costs

 Biodiversity Net Gain Guidance

-For matters as important as achieving planning approval, it is crucial that you gain biodiversity net gain advice and guidance from genuine experts that offer good practice over ecology and an understanding of other issues such as existing legal implications.
+For matters as important as achieving planning approval, it is crucial that you gain biodiversity net gain advice and guidance from genuine experts who offer good practice over ecology and an understanding of other issues such as existing legal implications.
 Every single one of our ecologists is licenced and educated to bachelor’s or master’s level.
-They know their stuff, possessing a wealth of expertise over local and national ecological networks to guide effective environmental management based on the corresponding local planning authorities.
+They know their stuff, possessing a wealth of expertise in local and national ecological networks to guide effective environmental management based on the corresponding local planning authorities.

-With such an array of skills including writing reports for delivering BNG, operating within the appropriate biodiversity metric, understanding the full picture and each specific duty of the planning process, and implementing BNG effectively, each of our ecologists is fully capable of decision making and providing pragmatic solutions and ecological expertise for big and small sites.
+With such an array of skills including writing reports for delivering BNG, operating within the appropriate biodiversity metric, understanding the full picture and each specific duty of the planning process, and implementing BNG effectively, each of our ecologists is fully capable of decision-making and providing pragmatic solutions and ecological expertise for big and small sites.
 We also ensure that the further information we provide on the biodiversity gain requirement and delivering BNG for a development site is in line with new guidance based on the latest standards.

-Likewise, our licensed ecologists are knowledgeable in a broad range of areas, simplifying the process to encourage developers who need help with planning impactful changes pre-development to prompt an appropriate increase in biodiversity net gain, managing development biodiversity through the planning process, ensuring the biodiversity value reaches the necessary level based on biodiversity present post-development and remains there for at least 30 years.
+Likewise, our licensed ecologists are knowledgeable in a broad range of areas, simplifying the process to encourage developers who need help with planning impactful changes pre-development to prompt an appropriate increase in biodiversity net gain, managing development biodiversity through the planning process, ensuring the biodiversity value reaches the necessary level based on biodiversity present after the development and remains there for at least 30 years.
 We can also provide an overview of any otherwise confusing factors such as the use of biodiversity metrics, on-site and off-site habitat enhancement, gaining biodiversity credits, or dealing with an active conservation covenant.